espressif/esp-csi/examples/console_test/README.md

     Note:

-    1. Since the CSI for human detection in different environments is different, you need to configure the CSI threshold according to the actual test environment
+    1. Since the CSI for human detection in different environments is different, you need to configure the CSI threshold according to the actual test environment.
     2. Property description:

-        * **time:** Time to get the result of a Wi-Fi rader,
+        * **time:** Time to get the result of a Wi-Fi rader.
-        * **rssi:** signal strength between two devices,
+        * **rssi:** signal strength between two devices.
-        * **corr:** correlation coefficient between subcarriers
+        * **corr:** correlation coefficient between subcarriers.
-        * **std:** covariance between subcarriers
+        * **std:** covariance between subcarriers.
-        * **std_avg:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation
+        * **std_avg:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation.
-        * **std_max:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation
+        * **std_max:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation.
         * **threshold:** The first absolute threshold, the second is a relative threshold.
         When `std` > absolute threshold or `std`  > relative threshold * `std_avg`, human movement detection will be triggered.
-When human movement is detected, a log will be printed: `Someone is moving` and the LED light is on
+When human movement is detected, a log will be printed: `Someone is moving` and the LED light is on.

 1. You can also print the original CSI raw data if you want.
     > The default baudrate can not carry such a large amount of data, See **How to change esp32 console baudrate**
     > If you want to save device log to file, press "CTRL+t", "CTRL+l".
 See [IDF Monitor](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-monitor.html)
-    > The csi raw data can be analyzed by some python scripts in tools folder.
+    > The CSI raw data can be analyzed by python scripts in tools folder.
 See [tools/README.md](tools/README.md)

     ```shell
     csi> csi -o